exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 #=> 3
 ```

-## Find the Index of the Item.
+### Finding the index of items.

-If you want to find the index of an item you want in the list, you can use the `index` function.
-If you have multiple occurances of the same item, it will provide you the index of the first occurance.
-If you do not have any occurances of the item, then you will have a `ValueError` raised.
+`.index()` will provide you the index number of the first occurrence of the item you pass in.
+If you do not have any occurrences of the item, a `ValueError` is raised.
+If you do not need the exact position of an item and are only checking that it is present on the list, the built-in `in` operator is more efficient.

 Index starts with 0.